We’ve already covered the federal registration process and the main federal exemptions. Now we’ll look at registration from the state perspective.

 - Is a security of the same issuer that is equal in seniority or that is a senior security to a security described in [previous bullet point]

-Translated to plain English, a security is considered federal-covered if it’s listed on a national exchange like the New York Stock Exchange (NYSE), American Stock Exchange (now known as NYSE American), or NASDAQ.
-While you don’t need to know the specifics, only large and well-established companies are eligible for listing (trading) on exchanges.
-The most popular publicly traded companies are traded here, including Visa (NYSE), Tesla (NASDAQ), and Apple (NASDAQ).
-Smaller, lesser-known companies trade on NYSE American.
+In plain English, a security is federal-covered if it’s listed on a national exchange such as the New York Stock Exchange (NYSE), the American Stock Exchange (now NYSE American), or NASDAQ.
+Only larger, well-established companies typically qualify for these listings.
+Examples include Visa (NYSE), Tesla (NASDAQ), and Apple (NASDAQ).
+Smaller companies may trade on NYSE American.

 *While not an important topic for the exam, a security’s seniority relates to a company’s liquidation priority.
-If a company goes bankrupt and is forced to sell all company assets (liquidation) in order to pay back their creditors and shareholders, there’s a priority to be aware of:
+If a company goes bankrupt and must sell its assets (liquidation) to pay creditors and shareholders, payments follow this general order:

-Common stockholders are the lowest on the priority list, so virtually any other security sold by an issuer has senior priority.
-Bottom line - it’s safe to assume any security sold by an issuer with common stock listed on a national stock exchange is federal-covered.
+Because common stockholders are last in line, most other securities an issuer sells have senior priority.
+Bottom line: it’s generally safe to assume that any security sold by an issuer with common stock listed on a national exchange is federal-covered.

 Investment company securities